Potrero Hill: Dot-com and gentrification

 With its close proximity to offices in SOMA, Financial District, and Multimedia Gulch (Mission District bordered by 16th St, Potrero Ave, Folsom St, and 20th St.), and the burgeoning night life and dining in the Mission District, SOMA, and its own 18th St. corridor, Potrero Hill, along with its neighboring Mission District, drew many high-tech professionals in the dot-com era, driving up real estate prices and rent.
 Up until 2015, it was home to the American headquarters for major game publisher SEGA.
 The neighborhood saw a drastic change from mostly working-class to mostly white-collared professionals.

 Modern era

 The neighborhood has shed its working class roots and is ranked as one of the wealthiest neighborhoods in the city.
 It is currently undergoing redevelopment of Potrero Annex and Potrero Terrace housing projects into mixed-income housing.

 Demographics

-According to the 2012 to 2016 census data gathered by the San Francisco Planning Dept.
+According to the 2020 census data gathered by the San Francisco Planning Dept.